 Talk to a recruiting expert: Our team of recruiting experts is constantly tracking the latest coronavirus recruiting news and updates, so that we can help student-athletes and their families make informed decisions.
 To talk to a recruiting expert, reach out to us at firstname.lastname@example.org or 866-495-5172.

-If your upcoming fall season is postponed or canceled, one of the best ways to get on a coach’s radar and showcase your athleticism is with a skills video.
+A professionally edited video is a great way to show coaches what you can do.
+If your sports season was postponed or canceled, one of the best ways to get new footage on a coach’s radar and showcase your athleticism is with a skills video.

 Both skills and highlight videos are designed to help coaches see your athleticism and technical ability.
 However, unlike a highlight video, which incorporates game and competition footage, skills videos can be shot relatively easily on your own, and they don’t require specific locations (like a baseball field or basketball court) or expensive equipment.